EefPino/Project/REPORT.md

 ## Challenges

 I had many intentions at the start, but I have not done these all like I expected beforehand aswell.
 To start with the emigration of the criminals.
+At the beginning I wanted to have arrows in the map which describe the amount of emigration to and from specific countries.
+I only could found very poor data of this, so that was the reason why I decided very early to do this not.

+Parsing the data was something which took a lot of time.
+Some csv files I had were ordered in a very chaotic and unuseful way.
+I also have made multiple conversion pythons scripts to convert the csv files in a dataframe in JSON, because dataframes are easy to use I think.
+At first I had made like eight JSON files and thereafter I thought, it was more handy to merge the dataframes and make one JSON file for all.
+I also converted some data which I only needed to use when I wanted the make a map of the Netherlands with its towns, but eventually I have not made that at all.
+So this was at least one day work for nothing.
+So in the future I am going to convert the data which I will need for certain.